Templarian/MaterialDesign-SVG/README.md

 > *Note:* Please use the main [MaterialDesign](https://github.com/Templarian/MaterialDesign/issues) repo to report issues.
-This repo is for distribution of the SVG files only for third party applications/libraries/etc.
+This repo is for distribution of the SVG files only.

 # Material Design SVG Distribution